Jilian0717/jilian0717.github.io/readme_jx.md

-/_data/navigation.yml: add or remove links in the header /_pages/:
+/_data/navigation.yml: add or remove links in the header <br>

+/_pages/:
 - revise cv.md, about.md
 - add research.md